-The off-grid organic farm is in the western hill ranges of South India near the town of Madikeri.
+An off-grid organic farm in the western hill ranges of south India near the town of Madikeri.
 It is located at the edge of a forest with natural springs and waterfalls and is very secluded.
-A large part of the property has become a private wilderness project hosting seasonal wildlife from elephant, boar, small animals like civet cats, rabbits and numerous birds.
+A large part of the property is a private wilderness project hosting seasonal wildlife from elephant, boar, small animals like civet cats, rabbits and numerous birds.